-Artington Legal is a trading name of Artington Services Limited, a private company limited by shares incorporated in England and Wales under the Companies Act 2006 with company number 8039478, having its registered office at 120 Pall Mall, London SW1Y 5EA.
+Artington Legal is a trading name of Artington Services Limited, a private company limited by shares incorporated in England and Wales under the Companies Act 2006 with company number 8039478, having its registered office at Albion House, High Street, Woking, Surrey GU21 6BG.

 Artington Services Limited is authorised and regulated by the Solicitors Regulation Authority under number 568719 and registered for VAT purposes in the United Kingdom with VAT registration number GB 139326896.
 All references to “Artington Legal”, “the firm” and the like should be read as referring to Artington Services Limited.

 As required by the Solicitors’ Indemnity Insurance Rules, Artington Legal maintains professional indemnity insurance.
 That insurance is with Axis Speciality Europe Ltd.

 No client-lawyer relationship between you and Artington Legal is or may be created by your access to or use of the website or any information contained there.

 The materials contained on this website are of a general, informational nature, which does not constitute legal or professional advice and must not be relied on as such.
 We make no warranties, representations or undertakings about any of the content of this website (including, without limitation, as to the quality, accuracy, completeness or fitness for any particular purpose of such content).
 To the extent permitted by law, we do not accept any responsibility for any loss which may arise from reliance on information contained in our website pages.

 We do not endorse, approve or accept any responsibility for the material of any website referred to or accessed through our website.